Biblical Wisdom for those in Healing Ministry

 At the outset we acknowledge that God is sovereign and moves in mysterious ways.
 Kathryn Kuhlman once said:

-But we can identify some basic guidelines, including what not to do.
+But from the Bible we can identify some basic healing guidelines, including what not to do.

 Satan imitates what God does, and that includes healing.
-So we are told to 'test the spirits' (1 Jn 4.1) and any form of healing that has a spiritual root other than Christ should be avoided.
-For example, the New Age concept of Reiki healing involves 'channeling' or contact with 'spirit guides' - something expressly forbidden in scripture (Deut 18.11).
+So we are told to ‘test the spirits’ (1 John 4:1) and any form of healing that has a spiritual root other than Christ should be avoided.
+For example, the New Age concept of Reiki healing involves ‘channelling’ or contact with ‘spirit guides’ – something expressly forbidden in scripture (Deut 18:11).
 Similarly, although often passed off as physically and mentally helpful, Yoga has hidden spiritual roots which can cause real harm.
-So in order to distinguish God's healing from other forms of healing (some of which can be very real due to Satanic powers), it is vital to acknowledge that Jesus is the healer at all times (Isa 53.4)(Mat 8.17).
+So in order to distinguish God’s healing from other forms of healing (some of which can be very real due to Satanic powers), it is vital to acknowledge that Jesus is the healer at all times (Isa 53:4)(Mat 8:17).
 Peter said to the paralyzed man:

 Before we consider how we might pray for healing, or minister healing, we need to summarise Biblical teaching on healing.
 The main point is that sin and sickness are inextricably linked and both were dealt with by Christ’s death on the cross: